hashicorp/policy-library-nist-policy-set-for-aws-terraform/docs/policies/sagemaker-endpoint-config-prod-instance-count-check.md

-# AWS Sagemaker Endpoint Configuration should have the initial_instance_count greater than one for the production_variants atribute
+# AWS Sagemaker Endpoint Configuration should have the initial_instance_count greater than one for the production_variants attribute

 | Provider            | Category         |
 | ------------------- | ---------------- |